thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 ### 1.2 Intended Audience

-The intended audience for this project is the users of Splashkit who want to create games; both users with no experience who just want to make a game, and users with lots of experience in creating AI but cannot spend lots of time on the project.
+The intended audience for this project is the users of SplashKit who want to create games; both users with no experience who just want to make a game, and users with lots of experience in creating AI but cannot spend lots of time on the project.